 In 2002, Abbey stepped down as dean to return to fulltime teaching.
 Professor Arthur McDonald led the school as interim dean for the next two years while a search was conducted for a new permanent dean.

 Mark Robbins assumed the position of dean of the School of Architecture at Syracuse University in 2004.
 Under the leadership of Chancellor Nancy Cantor, the School and the University became significant forces in the city of Syracuse, helping to create a more urban campus and a denser city while inciting the exploration of the boundaries between the two.
 During this time, an associate dean and directors of development and communications positions were added to the administrative structure to serve the expanding needs of the school.
 In 2007, the Syracuse Architecture London program was launched at the University’s Farraday Center and, in 2009, the Syracuse Architecture program in New York City was introduced at a new studio space in mid-town Manhattan.

 In 2013, Michael Speaks became the tenth dean of the School.
 He was previously dean of the College of Design at the University of Kentucky and is also the former director of the graduate program at the Southern California Institute of Architecture in Los Angeles.
-As a scholar and leader in design education, Michael emphasizes innovative approaches and interdisciplinary connections focused on real-world problem solving.
+As a scholar and leader in design education, Speaks emphasizes innovative approaches and interdisciplinary connections focused on real-world problem solving.